 Buyer Expenditures: Buyer expenditures include the costs incurred by the buyers immediately following the purchase of a property.
-Sales One, Two, Three and Five are adjusted for various buyer expenses.
-Rents for interim improvements of Sale Six, and, presumably pending Comparables Four and Seven, are offsetting to eventual demolition costs.
+Sales One through Four are adjusted for various buyer expenses.
+Rent for interim improvements on Sale Six is presumably offsetting to eventual demolition costs.